- Students who are already selected through the Global Exchange Programme can find a specific FAQ on the GEP Canvas.

 Study abroad activities such as an exchange or an internship does not fall under necessary travels.
 It is therefore not possible to do an exchange or internship in a country with a negative travel advice.

 Travel advice is subject to change and a country may impose certain conditions for inbound visitors/travelers, which may make it impossible to travel after all.
-As a back-up plan, it is therefore still important that you register in June for UvA courses that start in September.
+As a back-up plan, it is therefore still important that you register for UvA courses for the semester you are planning to be abroad.
 We are calling on everyone to do so, just to be sure.
 Please do not forget to deregister for the UvA courses, once it is certain that your exchange abroad can take place.

-Individual internships and graduation projects abroad will not be cancelled in the academic year2021-2022.
+Individual internships and graduation projects abroad will not be cancelled in next academic year.
 Individual internships and graduation projects abroad are possible under the condition that: